 What are oral rehydration salts?

-- Oral rehydration salts (ORS) are a mixture of electrolytes (salts), and carbohydrates (in the form of sugar), which are dissolved in water.
-They are used to replace salts and water that the body loses when you have dehydration caused by gastroenteritis, diarrhoea, or vomiting.
+- Oral rehydration salts (ORS) are a mixture of electrolytes (salts) and carbohydrates (in the form of sugar) dissolved in water.
+They are used to replace salts and water that the body loses when you have dehydration caused by gastroenteritis, diarrhoea or vomiting.

-- Unlike other fluids, the proportion of salts and sugar in an ORS matches what the body needs to recover.
+- Unlike other fluids you might drink to replace what you have lost, the proportion of salts and sugar in an ORS matches what your body needs to recover.

-- Commercially-available ORS products can be bought from pharmacies and are often available in different flavours.
+- Commercially-available ORS products like drinks, ice blocks, sachets or effervescent tablets for making solutions can be bought from pharmacies.
+They are often available in different flavours.

-- Home-made salt/sugar mixtures are used in developing countries if rehydration drinks are not available but they have to be made carefully, as too much salt can be dangerous for children.
+- Home-made salt/sugar mixtures are used in developing countries if rehydration drinks are not available, but they have to be made carefully as too much salt can be dangerous.

-The usual dose of oral rehydration salts depends on age.
+The usual dose of oral rehydration salts depends on your age and how severe your dehydration is.
 The following is a guide:

-Your health provider will tell you how much ORS to take, how often to take it and any special instructions.
+Your health provider or the product leaflet will tell you how much ORS to take, how often to take it and any special instructions.